Visit our knowledge base to learn more or get in touch with support.

-Opening the Emitter Type area in the Blocks pane will reveal 3D OBJ emitter presets, contained in two categories, Geometry and Objects.
-For more information on using 3D objects as emitters, see the Emitter > OBJ Model Emitter page in the Emitter Group section.
-For more information on using the OBJ presets that come with Particular, check out the Using Presets page in the Overview of the Interface section.
+Opening the Emitter Type area in the Blocks pane will reveal 3D model emitter presets, contained in two categories, Geometry and Objects.
+For more information on using 3D objects as emitters, see the Emitter > 3D Model Emitter page in the Emitter Group section.
+For more information on using the 3d model presets that come with Particular, check out the Using Presets page in the Overview of the Interface section.

 The Particle group allows you to adjust the object that will be emitted as a particle.

 The Particle pane is divided into 4 different categories:

 Open the Particle Type area in the Blocks pane to choose a particle type.
 Below the Particle Type section, you can also choose Block presets for Size/Opacity, Rotation, Opacity, and Color.
 Simply click a Block to apply it to your particles.
 Note that selecting a Block will overwrite whatever settings were previously there for that Block type.
 For example, if you selected a Block in the Color section, it would completely replace whatever color you’d previously applied.

 Immediately below the Particle Type options, you will find some of the sprites that ship with the Designer.
 As with all Blocks, to choose a sprite simply click on the thumbnail and it will be added to your Effects Chain.

 In the Particle Type section in the Block Controls area, if you select one of the Sprite or Texture Polygon options, the Choose Sprite button will become enabled.
 Clicking that button launches the Sprites browser, which contains hundreds of sprites for you to use.